What Is 18:6 Intermittent Fasting?

 This is different than the typical method of weight loss suggested by most experts, which is to restrict calories.
-Dr. Fung said if you reduce your calories from 2,000 to 1,500 a day (to create a 500-calorie deficit), the body is forced to reduce its metabolism to only 1,500 calories.
-The lower metabolism makes you feel cold, tired, and hungry, and weight loss eventually plateaus and you'll need to eat less to lose weight, which is not sustainable.
-This is why Dr. Fung said calorie-restriction diets fail, which was also proven in contestants from weight-loss TV show The Biggest Loser A major study that looked at former The Biggest Loser contestants found that a period of intense calorie restriction and weight loss had wrecked their metabolisms, leaving them needed much fewer calories to maintain their weight than before they went on the show.
-Most of the contestants ended up gaining most, if not all, the weight they had lost on the show.
+Dr. Fung said if you reduce your calories from 2,000 to 1,500 a day (to create a 500-calorie deficit), the body is forced to reduce its metabolic rate to match.
+The slower metabolism makes you feel cold, tired, and hungry.
+Weight loss eventually plateaus, which means you'll need to eat even less to lose weight, which is not sustainable.
+This is why Dr. Fung said calorie-restriction diets fail, which was also proven in contestants from weight-loss TV show The Biggest Loser.
+A major study that looked at former The Biggest Loser contestants found that a period of intense calorie restriction and weight loss had wrecked their metabolisms, leaving them needing much fewer calories to maintain their new weight than before they went on the show.
+Most of the contestants ended up regaining most, if not all, the weight they had lost on the show.

-Dr. Fung works with patients with diabetes, and he said fasting is what has helped them lose weight, reverse their diabetes, and get off medication.
+Dr. Fung works with patients with diabetes, and he said fasting has helped them lose weight, reverse their diabetes, and get off medication.
 "If insulin is low, then the body can get its energy from fat stores," he said.
-Many people who fast actually find that hunger decreases, which is why IF can help people who have issues overeating.
+Many people who fast actually find that hunger decreases, which is why IF can help people who tend to overeat.
 When doing any form of daily intermittent fasting, you aim to eat your daily calories, just in a shorter eating window.

 To find out your target calories, you need to calculate your basal metabolic rate (BMR) and total energy expenditure (TDEE).
-Use this formula to calculate how many calories you should eat a day for weight loss.
+Use this formula to estimate how many calories you should eat a day for weight loss.